nationalparkservice/QC-tips-and-tricks/3_select_distinct_inner_join/3_select_distinct_inner_join.md

     #> 15 HA

 Because the typo led to an additional letter, 'UAA' on record 12, it was easy to spot.
 But what if carrier code had been two characters or if we didn't know the correct codes for each variable.
 We could have a subject expert verify them for us or if a look-up table is available, we could test to see if each value in our unique list shows up correctly in the look-up table.
-In the following code, we test the unique flights list against the airlines look-up table.
+In the following code, we're test the unique flights list against the airlines look-up table.
 The inner join flags the typo with an 'NA'.

     flights_bad |>
       distinct(carrier) |>